 My mother has been telling me about this pasta she makes often called Pasta Nonna for years!
-It wasn’t until recently though that my husband and I had a chance to sample it for ourselves and since then, we’ve made it twice, it was THAT good!
+It wasn’t until recently that my husband and I had a chance to sample it for ourselves.

-The first time I made it, I didn’t use enough tomatoes and it came out a little dry.
-So I made it again with more so that I could bring some to my niece who just had a baby.
+The next time I made it again with more tomatoes so that I could bring some to my niece who just had a baby.
 Meet Dylan, my new Great Nephew; who was born on St. Patrick’s Day.
 I’m a little biased but he’s too stinkin’ cute!

-This recipe is SUPER SIMPLE to make and cooking the pasta in the water is the part that takes the longest.
-Start off by getting a big pot of water with a little salt to come to a boil; then add your favorite pasta.
+This recipe is SUPER SIMPLE to make.
+In fact, cooking the pasta takes the longest.
+Start by getting a big pot of water with a little salt to come to a boil; then add your favorite pasta.

 The tomatoes give just enough “juice” to keep the pasta moist and the flavor of the roasted garlic and olives are incredible.
 If you follow a special diet, swap the regular pasta out for gluten free, whole wheat or whole grain varieties.

 My husband got some at the store for me that had pits in them and it was a bit more time consuming to make the second time since I had to pit the olives first before roasting them.

-Sign up for my weekly newsletter to get the latest recipes and receive a FREE eBook!
+Sign up for my weekly newsletter and receive a FREE eBook!

-- Preheat oven on broil.
+- Preheat oven to broil setting.